ludvikpet/Group98_MLOps/reports/README.md

     --memory=2.0G
 ```

-where all variables prefixed by '$' are pre-defined environment variables, which can be found [here](https://github.com/dtumlops-group98-org/Group98_MLOps/blob/main/shell_scripts/cloud_deploy_backend.sh).
-An example of a dockerfile we've created can be found here
+where all variables prefixed by '$' are pre-defined environment variables, which can be found here: [shell script](https://github.com/dtumlops-group98-org/Group98_MLOps/blob/main/shell_scripts/cloud_deploy_backend.sh).
+An example of a dockerfile we've created can be found here: [dockerfile](https://github.com/dtumlops-group98-org/Group98_MLOps/blob/main/dockerfiles/backend.dockerfile).

 ### Question 16